onap/oom/docs/OOM User Guide/oom_user_guide.rst

 Name Spaces
 ~~~~~~~~~~~

-Within the namespaces are kubernete's services that provide external
+Within the namespaces are Kubernete's services that provide external
 connectivity to pods that host Docker containers.
 The following is a
 list of the namespaces and the services within: